sr-mobcoding-workshop/MordorJs/README.md

 Use @ for an open door and # for a closed door.
 Examples
 The first six doors could look something like this : @@##@@##
-## Bonus
-Add a third state of holding (use H).
-By adding this state, you must toggle between open, holding and closed when visiting the doors.